celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 ## Register for the Stake Off

 Participation in The Great Celo Stake Off is subject to these [Terms and Conditions](https://docs.google.com/document/d/1b5SzeRbq60nx50NeezAEMpwLkaBDQ9hjZc0QAh4Mbdk/).
-If you agree to those, register online via an [online form](https://docs.google.com/forms/d/e/1FAIpQLSfbn5hTJ4UIWpN92-o2qMTUB0UnrFsL0fm97XqGe4VhhN_r5A/viewform). **Once the C-Labs team receive your registration, they will send you instructions to get fauceted funds to run a Validator on the Baklava testnet.** Do this first.
+If you agree to those, register online via an [online form](https://docs.google.com/forms/d/e/1FAIpQLSfbn5hTJ4UIWpN92-o2qMTUB0UnrFsL0fm97XqGe4VhhN_r5A/viewform). **Once the C-Labs team receives your registration, they will send you instructions to get fauceted funds to run a Validator on the Baklava testnet.** Do this first.

 ## Prerequisites